How to Do Secure Browsing on an Android Phone

 When you do that, you will see an IP address and port show up.

-Now download Kameleo on your phone, and input the details from Kameleo on your computer.
+Now download Kameleo on your phone, and input the details from Kameleo on your computer or scan the QR code.

 Just like that, you will now be able to do secure browsing from your Android phone.